ahangarha/SFD2022-sample-design/README.md

 This is a simple static website made with HTML5, CSS3 and JavaScript.
 There is not specific requirements for building the project.

+## Development

+In order to check linters locally, run `npm install` to get required packages and then run `npm run linter` to run all linters (eslint, stylelint, hint).
+For Lighthouse, either user chromium based browsers or run a live server and use its user on this command: `npx lighthouse <URL>`.

 ## Authors

 👤 **Mostafa Ahangarha**